-We are the nation’s only think tank devoted exclusively to the research of U.S. immigration policy and is a leading voice in the drive to inform policymakers and the public about immigration’s far-reaching impact.
+We are the nation’s only think tank devoted exclusively to the research of U.S. immigration policy to inform policymakers and the public about immigration’s far-reaching impact.
 The Center is animated by a unique pro-immigrant, low-immigration vision which seeks fewer immigrants but a warmer welcome for those admitted.

 The Center is governed by a diverse board of directors that has included active and retired university professors, civil rights leaders, and former government officials.
 Our research and analysis has been funded by contributions and grants from dozens of private foundations, from the U.S. Census Bureau and Justice Department, and from generous individual donors.

 Our board, our staff, our researchers, and our contributor base are not predominantly "liberal" or predominantly "conservative."
 Instead, we believe in common that debates about immigration policy that are well-informed and grounded in objective data will lead to better immigration policies.

 The data collected by the Center during the past quarter-century has led many of our researchers to conclude that current, high levels of immigration are making it harder to achieve such important national objectives as better public schools, a cleaner environment, homeland security, and a living wage for every native-born and immigrant worker.
 These data may support criticism of US immigration policies, but they do not justify ill feelings toward our immigrant community.

 We take our fiduciary responsibilities seriously, striving to be good stewards of the donations entrusted to us.
 (Donate here.)
 Our latest financial audit is available here and our most recent federal tax return (form 990) is available here.

 Otis Graham (Founding Chairman), University of North Carolina

 George W. Grayson, The College of William and Mary